 - In a medium bowl, beat the egg whites with a whisk attachment or a handheld mixer.
 Beat for a few minutes (this will take a few minutes be patient) until foamy and delicate peaks start to form.
 Slowly add ¼ cup of sugar and continue to beat on high for another 2-4 minutes.
 Beat until the egg whites form stiff peaks (meaning you remove mixer from the egg white it forms a peak that sticks to the mixer) and are glossy.
 Set aside

-- In a large bowl, add the egg yolks, 1 cup of sugar.
+- In a large bowl, add the milk, egg yolks, 3/4 cups of sugar.
 Beat for about 5 minutes on high with a handheld mixer until the mixture becomes thick and is a pale yellow color.

 - Sift flour mixture over the egg yolk mixture and gently mix it together.
 Add milk slowly.
 Pour and mix into the mixture until all incorporated.